 New Mexicans honor public service with special recognition days at the New Mexico State Fair in Albuquerque.
 But with a Walgreens Mega Pass, everyone can enjoy a great deal on admission.
 The fair highlights the culture, agriculture, art, and beauty of New Mexico while also featuring entertainment such as carnival rides, the PRCA rodeo, and special evening concerts.
-During the day, special events take place along Main Street, including car shows, petting zoos, and more.
+During the festival, special events take place along Main Street, including car shows, petting zoos, and more.

 The New Mexico State Fair Commission puts together this calendar of modestly priced entertainment for everyone, but it also offers discounts and deals to help special visitors save a few dollars.
 Recognition days to honor New Mexicans who dedicate their careers to public service let firefighters, law enforcement personnel, military veterans and active duty personnel, and teachers get in for free.

 The fair runs from September 6 to 16, 2018, with $10 general admission for adults, and $7 for children 6 to 11 and seniors age 65 and older.
 Wristbands for unlimited carnival midway rides cost $12 to $35, depending on the day.
 You can also purchase a Mega Pass in advance at any Walgreens location.

 The fairgrounds open at 10 a.m. every day, though the midway does not open until 2 p.m. during the week.
 The fun continues until 9 p.m. except for Friday and Saturday night, when everything stays open until 10 p.m.